Available Now:

 Publishing of More Books

 Please join us in prayer as we continue to seek the Lord for His wisdom and provision in the printing of more of Bob’s audio studies into book format.
-A new book from Bob entitled, Trials, Difficulties, and Impossibilities will be available soon.

 Prison Ministry